misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 					);
 		}};

-	Here subsequent calls to addNewPath define cayenne relations path originating from different primary tables, both used for mapping.
+	Here subsequent calls to **addNewPath** method define cayenne relations path originating from different primary tables, both used for mapping.
 	The first call is for species query, the second for processes.

-*	Own extensions of KeywordMapperImpl may be implemented to add some complex translations.
+*	Own extensions of KeywordMapperImpl may be implemented to add the possibility to map keywords to multiple fields, translate values from query units to database units, or add any other specific handling.

 *	QueryMapper automatically keeps a list of Restrictable keywords supported by node, it can be fetched using **public Collection<Restrictable> getRestrictables();** method.